Quantum (quadratic) gravity: replacing the massive tensor ghost with an inverted harmonic oscillator-like instability: Unitary quadratic quantum gravity with IHO-like spin--2 sector

 Here $\vert 0\rangle$ is the vacuum state and $\vert n\rangle$ runs over all physical one-particle states.
 Three properties of \eqref{eq:KL}--\eqref{eq:rho} are essential for what follows.

 \begin{enumerate}

 \item The spectral domain is timelike.
 The integration variable $m^2 \geq 0$ corresponds to $k^2 = -m^2 \leq 0$, i.e.\ to timelike or lightlike momenta.
 A propagator pole at spacelike momentum $k^2 = \mu^2 > 0$ corresponds to $m^2 = -\mu^2 < 0$, which lies outside the domain of integration in \eqref{eq:KL}.
-No standard Feynman propagator with a spacelike pole can be represented in the form \eqref{eq:KL}.
+No standard Feynman propagator with a spacelike pole can be represented in the form \eqref{eq:KL}. {Equivalently, the Wightman spectrum condition requires \cite{Streater1964,Haag1996}